 The craft store has all sorts of fancy tape and glue dispensers in the scrapbooking aisle, although I find them to be more expensive.

 Pencils, Markers, Colored Pencils or whatever you like.
 Use the tool that you feel the most comfortable with, to help you write and draw your “stream of consciousness” without being slowed down by your tools.
 I personally like Sharpie and Prismacolor Markers, but they do tend to bleed a bit on thinner papers.

 - Paper for collage.

-I keep a stack of 3” x 4” mixed papers next to my desk that I use throughout my book.
+I keep a stack of 3” x 4” mixed papers next to my desk that I use throughout my art journal.
 Sometimes they’re used as a space for writing, or to cover up mistakes.
-(This is also a great way to cover up ink or marker that has bled through from the other side of the page!)PAPERCUTS handmade sells 50 pack of mixed papers, but you can also collect your own.
+(This is also a great way to cover up ink or marker that has bled through from the other side of the page!)PAPERCUTS handmade sells Recycled Paper Packs, but you can also collect your own, of course!
 I especially like to use discarded paper that would be otherwise meant for the trash.
 It’s amazing how much you can save from the recycling bin once you get in the habit.

-I like to use:
+- I like to use:

-- Vintage ledger papers, sheet music and comic book pages.
+- comic book pages.

 Waxed Paper Sheets.

 Cut a few sheets of waxed paper just a little bit larger than your Art Journal – place these pages in between your art journal when you have wet ink or paint, to help keep pages from sticking together.
 You can re-use these pages over and over!

 Anything that is flat can be glued into your art journal!